SCOOP (SCOOP) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 SCOOP Historical Price

-According to the latest data gathered on SCOOP live price page, the current price of SCOOP is 0USD.
-The circulating supply of SCOOP(SCOOP) is 999.71M SCOOP , giving it a market capitalization of $117.11K.
+According to the latest data gathered on SCOOP live price page, the current price of SCOOP is 0.00012106USD.
+The circulating supply of SCOOP(SCOOP) is 999.71M SCOOP , giving it a market capitalization of $121.03K.

 The SCOOP Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of SCOOP based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.